 - Open to matriculated Dickinson students in any year or major.

-- Must be pre-professional work experiences that enhance your knowledge about an industry or organization.
+- Must be pre-professional, closely supervised work experiences that enhance your knowledge about an industry or organization.

 - Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Director of Internship Programs.

 * For more details, please review the Internship Notation Program Policies.

 - Receive official college recognition of your internship.
 The internship will be documented on your official transcript as INTR 7xx.

 - Ensure that you are covered by the college's liability insurance while you are interning.